 Skip to main content

 The Hog enforces rate limits on all API endpoints to ensure reliable service for every organization.
-Limits are tracked per organization, not per API key — so all keys belonging to the same organization share the same quota.
+Limits are tracked per organization and user, not per API key alone.
 When you exceed a limit, the API returns HTTP 429 and you must wait before retrying.

 Global rate limit

-Every authenticated endpoint is covered by a global, per-organization rate limit.
-The limit applies across all endpoints combined, so a burst of company searches counts against the same bucket as a burst of enrichment requests.
+Every authenticated endpoint is covered by a global, per-organization-and-user rate limit of 600 requests per minute.
+The limit applies across all endpoints combined, so a burst of company searches counts against the same bucket as a burst of enrichment requests for the same caller.

 Polling rate limit

-GET /api/operations/:id has its own dedicated, more restrictive rate limit — separate from the global bucket — of 30 requests per minute per organization.
+GET /api/operations/:id has its own dedicated rate limit — separate from the global bucket — of 300 requests per minute per organization-and-user.
 This limit exists because polling is the highest-frequency access pattern and must not crowd out other API traffic.

 Do not poll GET /api/operations/:id in a tight loop or on every tick of a UI refresh cycle.
 Aggressive polling will trigger HTTP 429 responses and block other requests your organization is making simultaneously.

-Poll at 2–5 second intervals for short jobs (enrichment, generation).
+Poll at 2–5 second intervals for short jobs such as enrichment and search.
 Use 10–30 second intervals for deep research jobs, which routinely take 30 seconds to several minutes to complete.
-If you receive a 429 on the poll endpoint, stop polling immediately and wait at least 10 seconds before resuming.
+If you receive a 429 on the poll endpoint, honor the Retry-After header before resuming.

 HTTP 429 response